 One method that is often used is purchasing a list.
 Doing this will generate a list of thousands of contacts for you to go after at the push of a button.
 However, while this method is very fast, it can also be very expensive, costing tens of thousands of dollars to hundreds of thousands of dollars.
 List data can also often be incomplete or out of date.
 Some list building companies only refresh their data intermittently, which can lead to out-of-date contacts and, as a result, embarrassing outreach mistakes.

-Another option is to use event attendees to slowly build a list of potential contacts.
-This can be done by attending events that generally fit your ICP and paying for a list of attendees on its own or through a sponsorship.
-This method will take time to put together and will need to be filtered to ensure that the companies in it fit your company’s ICP and the contacts in it fit your personas.
-However, it would produce an accurate (at the time) list of contacts for you to reach out to.
+Another way to find contact information is by slowly building your list of contacts through event attendees.
+This can be done by attending events that generally fit your ICP, paying for a list of attendees on its own, or through a sponsorship.
+Collecting contacts with this method will take time and requires filtering to ensure that the companies are worth contacting.
+However, this allows SaaS companies to produce an accurate, real-time list of contacts for you to reach out to.

-A third method is utilizing services like LinkedIn or Linkedin’s Sales Navigator tool to manually create a list.
-This service is much cheaper than purchasing a list but can generate a similar or even better outcome than purchasing a list, as long as you have the time and bandwidth to dedicate to ensure that the list quality remains high.
 Linkedin also arguably has the best B2B outreach contact database available.
-This Sales Navigator starts at $64.99 per month and gives you access to a more advanced lead search, allowing you to filter contacts by company attributes such as employee size and industry.
+Sales Navigator gives you access to a more advanced lead search, allowing you to filter contacts by company attributes such as employee size and industry.
 However, on its own, LinkedIn has limited company information, making it difficult to ensure that contacts have a good fit with the Ideal Customer Profile.
-Even with Sales Navigator, which unlocks those attributes, it is a difficult process to combine the personal information of LinkedIn with the company information of Sales Navigator.

 Now that you have your ICP and Personas nailed down, it’s time to communicate with them.
 But how do you make sure that you’re effectively communicating with each person and properly showcasing the value that your solution can drive for their companies?